MMEDIT: A Unified Framework for Multi-Type Audio Editing via Audio Language Model: MMEDIT

 \subsection{Multimodal Understanding}

 Crucial to general editing capabilities is the model's ability to deeply understand the interaction between the source audio content and the textual instruction.
-Instead of using a text-only encoder (e.g., T5) for instruction understanding, we use \textit{Qwen2-Audio}~\cite{chu2024qwen2} as a multimodal encoder to obtain a more representative semantic feature to guide editing.
-Compared with text-only encoders, Qwen2-Audio can jointly process audio and text inputs, yielding inherently cross-modal aligned representations.
-Formally, given a source audio clip $\mathbf{x}_{in}$ and a textual instruction $\mathbf{y}$, the ALM produces a sequence of embeddings:
+Instead of relying on a text-only encoder (e.g., T5) for instruction understanding, we use \textit{Qwen2-Audio}~\cite{chu2024qwen2} as a multimodal encoder to obtain a more representative semantic feature to guide editing.
+Qwen2-Audio can jointly process the source audio $\mathbf{x}_{in}$ and instruction $\mathbf{y}$, yielding inherently cross-modal aligned representations:

 From $\mathbf{H}$, we derive two complementary conditioning signals: \begin{itemize} \item \textbf{Global Context:} \( \mathbf{c}_{\text{global}} = \text{AvgPool}(\mathbf{H}) \), summarizing the holistic intent of the editing. \item \textbf{Fine-grained Features:} \( \mathbf{H}_{\text{seq}} = \mathbf{H} \), providing event-level temporal cues and enabling the backbone to perform precise localization through joint attention. \end{itemize}